ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 The transition between those two is easy due to built-in into Visual Studio 2017 migrator written by Microsoft.
 Please read following [article](https://docs.microsoft.com/en-us/nuget/reference/migrate-packages-config-to-package-reference) written by Microsoft that will guide you through the process.

-Please note that **binding redirects** in `App.config` are still required when 'PackageReference' is used in old csproj project.
+Please note that **binding redirects** in `App.config` are still required when 'PackageReference' is used in old csproj projects.
 Not doing so might result in an assembly load exception e.g.

 ```